 The arresting officer will normally testify when the DUI case goes to court.
 At that time they will then mention that the driver who was charged with a test refusal offense, did not comply with their request to take the breath or blood test.
 However the arresting police officer must also give the reasons for why the request for a breath or blood from a driver was made in the first place.

 The police needing to have reasonable or probable cause that a driver is under the influence of alcohol, Marijuana, illegal drugs, or medicine, is a key factor that must be followed for an officer to request a breath or blood test from a person after a traffic stop.
-When the police do not to follow these requirements and rules for making a proper and valid arrest, a DUI test refusal case could be dismissed.
-The prosecution must prove that reasonable and probable cause to suspect a DUI or DWI offense has taken place at the time of asking a driver to perform or submit to the test.
-A number of good defenses could be used after examining the circumstances of the arrest, as to why a driver may have refused the tests.
-It is also an important detail that the arresting officer must have also collected the breath or blood sample within a specific time frame or it is entirely possible that the charges could get fully dismissed for a person arrested for a first refusal offense.
+When the police do not to follow these requirements and rules for making a proper and valid arrest, a refusing case could be beat in court.

-What is the Punishment For a First DUI Offense Charge Conviction
+12. What is the Punishment That Happens For a First Drunk Or Drugged Driving Offense Charge DUI Conviction?

-8 Most Common First Offense DUI & DWI Penalties to Expect
+The 8 Most Common First Offense DUI & DWI Penalties to Expect To Happen

-- A first DUI or DWI offense conviction will result in a permanent criminal record, that will be found on a future background check.
+- A first offender conviction will result in a permanent criminal record, that will be found on a future background check.

 - There will be a police record of a mugshot and fingerprints taken by the arresting police.